shelleywong/CSCI211-Course-Materials/Programs/program05.md

 6. One of the command line inputs is an input file that contains information about the customer.
 Read in all of the customer information, one customer at a time: for each customer, create a new Cust object with the provided information and add the customer to the arrival queue before moving on.
 7. After you've gotten all input and added all customers to the arrival queue, you can call the run_simulation() function.
 8. At the beginning of the run_simulation() function, create an array of pointers to Checker structs (also create the Checker struct if you haven't already).
-9. Then implement the body of the simulation (described below).
+9. Then implement the body of the simulation (described above).
 10. Print the final messages.
 11. Read the requirements carefully to make sure your program is complete.